velopaymentsapi/velo-node/docs/PaymentAuditServiceApi.md

 let payoutId = null; // String | The id (UUID) of the payout. let opts = {
   'remoteId': "remoteId_example", // String | The remote id of the payees.
-  'status': "status_example", // String | Payment Status
-  'sourceAmountFrom': 56, // Number | The source amount from range filter.
+  'remoteSystemId': "remoteSystemId_example", // String | The id of the remote system that is orchestrating payments 'status': "status_example", // String | Payment Status 'sourceAmountFrom': 56, // Number | The source amount from range filter.
 Filters for sourceAmount >= sourceAmountFrom 'sourceAmountTo': 56, // Number | The source amount to range filter.
 Filters for sourceAmount ⇐ sourceAmountTo